just-ign/click-repeat-ui/README.md

-# Electron + Vite + React + TypeScript + Shadcn UI
+# Click Repeat

-A modern desktop application template built with Electron, Vite, React, TypeScript, and Shadcn UI components.
+A desktop automation tool built with Electron, React, TypeScript, and Shadcn UI that allows you to record and replay UI workflows.

 ## Features

-- 🚀 **Electron Forge** - Simplified Electron application deployment
-- ⚡ **Vite** - Fast development and building experience
-- ⚛️ **React** - Component-based UI library
-- 🔷 **TypeScript** - Type safety and improved developer experience
+- 🎥 **Record UI Interactions** - Capture mouse movements, clicks, and keyboard actions
+- 🤖 **Automated Replay** - Run saved workflows with a single click
+- 📱 **Minimal Interface** - Unobtrusive floating window that stays out of your way
-- 🎨 **Shadcn UI** - Beautiful, accessible UI components
+- 🎨 **Modern UI** - Beautiful, accessible interface built with Shadcn UI components
 - 🌙 **Dark mode support** - Automatically adapts to system preferences

+## How It Works

+1. **Record** - Click the "Record" button to start capturing your screen interactions
+2. **Process** - Recordings are automatically processed into reusable workflows
+3. **Replay** - Click the "Play" button to select and execute any saved workflow

+The app intelligently scales coordinates between different screen resolutions, making workflows portable across different devices.

 ## Prerequisites